XPRIZE/GLEXP-Team-onebillion/LOCALIZE.md

 ## Overview
 Each localized version of onecourse requires a language pack for a _locale_.
 A locale is a pairing of a language and an optional region (e.g. Tanzanian Swahili, British English).
 A locale is represented using abbreviated codes, so Swahili would be `sw` and British English `en_GB`.
-A language pack consists of seven elements:
+A language pack consists of eight elements:

 1. The alphabet
 2. Phonemes, syllables and words